brand-it/openkick/README.md

 ### 5.0

-Searchkick 5 supports both the `elasticsearch` and `opensearch-ruby` gems.
+Openkick 5 supports both the `elasticsearch` and `opensearch-ruby` gems.
 Add the one you want to use to your Gemfile:

 ```ruby
 gem "elasticsearch"